Associate, Financial Officer Practice

 Judgment and Assessment: Ensures an efficient search process and quality outcome as measured by the time to complete an assignment and client satisfaction scores by maintaining expert knowledge of a candidate pool and an associated industry or functional area.
-The successful Associate will do so in an environment where clients increasingly want to meet candidates quickly, the pool of interested candidates may be limited, and/or the role to be filled may not be viewed as attractive in the marketplace by:
+The successful candidate will do so in an environment where clients increasingly want to meet candidates quickly, the pool of interested candidates may be limited, or the role to be filled may not be viewed as attractive in the marketplace by:

-- Using knowledge of the market, a network of contacts, research tools and own experience to help develop the search strategy, provide an informed perspective, and help write a position specification that reflects the unique client requirements.
+- Using knowledge of the market, a network of contacts, research tools, and own experience to help develop the search strategy, provide an informed perspective, and help write a position specification that reflects the unique client requirements.

-- Proactively targeting and contacting the most important business leaders of today and tomorrow, making industry and third-party source calls to build candidate pool knowledge and to collect qualitative and quantitative information, and building credibility by demonstrating own knowledge of the industry and/or function.
+- Proactively targeting and contacting the most important business leaders of today and tomorrow, by making industry and third-party source calls to build candidate pool knowledge and to collect qualitative and quantitative information, and building credibility by demonstrating own knowledge of the industry and/or function.

 - Using own knowledge and experience to frame the right questions to elicit information from the prospect/candidate about their experience, competencies, compensation details and other relevant data, and then make sound recommendations to the consultant on the person’s relevance for the role.